Pratyush21706/lottery-/README.md

-# lottery-
- This is avalilable at nowhere
+This is a simple html 5 website and it is veery amazin to use